 In addition to being an instructor at the University of Arizona School of Dance and Pima Community College, Erika collaborated with Brad Richter on the development of the dance outreach program Step Up and helps to provide quality dance education to under-served children in Southern Arizona.
 Since 2016, Erika has also organized outreach performances at the UA School of Dance, in which K-12 students who study dance or are interested in dance attend a dress rehearsal of UA student choreography before the pieces are premiered at Stevie Eller Dance Theatre.
 Students get the opportunity to see advanced dancers and choreographers not only perform the work with music, lighting, and full costume, but then get to ask questions about these dancer’s choreographic processes and choices.

 Step Up Instructor

-CFA in Schools programming is provided at no charge for schools at which 80% or more of students qualify for the federal Free and Reduced-Price Lunch program.
+Arizona Arts in Schools programming is provided at no charge for schools at which 80% or more of students qualify for Free and Reduced-Price Lunch (FRPL).

 Schools with between 0 and 79% of students qualifying for FRPL pay a small fee along a sliding scale.

-The remaining cost of a CFA in Schools program is paid for through individual and corporate charitable donations and granting organizations.
+The remaining cost of an Arizona Arts in Schools program is paid for through individual and corporate charitable donations, family foundations, and granting organizations.

-Please help bring CFA in Schools to even more deserving youth by making a tax-deductible donation!
+Please help bring Arizona Arts in Schools to even more deserving youth by donating today!

 3 Ways to Give